mmistakes/minimal-mistakes/_posts/2018-03-13-shortcut-nemenuitem-nsbutton.md

 In Apple's *Human Interface Guidelines*, this menu item is called [Dynamic Menu Items](https://developer.apple.com/macos/human-interface-guidelines/menus/menu-anatomy/), and invisible by default.

-For instance, click MacOS desktop's left top `` key, then hold option key, you will see, "About This Mac" changes to "System Information..." and its triggered action changes too.
+For instance, click MacOS desktop's left top `` menu item, then hold option key, you will see, "About This Mac" changes to "System Information..." and its triggered action changes too.

 ![](https://user-images.githubusercontent.com/55504/37418708-cde64e8a-27ed-11e8-884a-022c6a51fe6d.gif)